effectivecore/core/docs/software.md

 - ColorSnapper (mac) for pick the "right" colors.
 - RegExRX (mac|win) for improve your regular expressions.
 - VMWare Fusion Pro (mac) for working with virtual machines.
-- Find Any Files (mac) for searching in the code (note: Coda can search better).
+- Find Any Files (mac) for searching in the code (note: can not search is some cases).
+- VisualGrep (mac) for searching in the code.
+- Neor Profile SQL (mac|win|linux) for debug SQL queries.

 Improving performance